Skip to Main Content

 UAS Bookstore

 Use the UAS Bookstore's online textbook ordering website to see what is required for UAS courses.
 Students receiving textbook vouchers from financial aid will need to purchase textbooks (new or used) through the UAS Bookstore.
+They first need to complete the Book Advance Form

 If you are not purchasing using vouchers you may purchase textbooks from any provider/seller.
 Plan ahead and review 3rd party seller reviews and shipping estimates.